How is Rosacea Treated?

 - Isotretinoin (Accutane) for people with severe rosacea that does not improve with other medications

-Our cosmetic and plastic surgeons offer procedures to treat redness and visible blood vessels, such as:
+We also offer procedures to treat redness and visible blood vessels, including:

 - Laser therapy using erbium-YAG, intense pulsed light (IPL), and green light (532nm) laser technology for skin resurfacing

-- Dermabrasion using a small, rotating device to remove the top layers of skin to resurface the skin
+- Dermabrasion using a small, rotating device to remove the top layers and resurface the skin

 If left untreated, rosacea can become severe and lead to rhinophyma, a rare skin disorder that causes the nose to enlarge and take on a bulbous shape.